tarantool/doc/doc/enterprise/security.rst

 Data integrity
 ~~~~~~~~~~~~~~

-Tarantool Enterprise does not keep checksums or provide the means to control
+Tarantool Enterprise Edition does not keep checksums or provide the means to control
 data integrity.
 However, it ensures data persistence using a write-ahead log,
 regularly snapshots the entire data set to disk, and checks the data format
 whenever it reads the data back from the disk.
 For more information, see the